Maria Terwiel: Life

 Maria Terwiel was born on 7 June 1910 in Boppard am Rhein.
 She completed her Abitur at a Gymnasium in Stettin in 1931, where her father, Johannes Terwiel, a devoutly Catholic Prussian civil servant, worked as a provincial deputy commissioner, while her mother was Jewish, which would limit Mimi's professional aspirations after 1933.
-She studied law at Freiburg, where she met her future fiancé, Helmut Himpel, and at Munich.
+She studied law at the University of Freiburg, where she met her future fiancé, Helmut Himpel, and at the Ludwig-Maximilians-Universität München.
 As a Social Democrat, her father was dismissed from office after Hitler came to power in 1933.
 The family had moved to Berlin, where she found a job as a secretary In a German-Swiss textile company.

 Classed under the 1935 Nuremberg Laws as "Half-Jewess" ("Halbjüdin"), Terwiel realised that she could no longer finish her studies, as she would never be able to get a position as a trainee lawyer.
 Her legal dissertion, titled Die Allgemeinen Geschäftsbedingungen der Banken. insbesondere die Pfandklausel (The General Terms and Conditions of Banks, in Particular the Deposit Clause), was ready to be submitted to the Faculty of Law and Political Science at the Albert Ludwig University in Freiburg in 1935.
 Terwiel also painfully realised that she was forbidden to marry Himpel.
 They nonetheless lived together in Berlin; Hempel running a successful dentistry practice, and Terwiel finding work as a secretary in a French-Swiss textile company.